promoweb/wp-FeedToPosts/README.md

 ### Automation

+**Please note that for automation, you must first inject posts via the form in the settings of the plugin.
+Once done, you are free to do automation as explained below.**

 If you want to check that new posts are available in your feed, add a cron job like this (here every 5 minutes) :
 ```
 */5 * * * * wget http://YOURDOMAIN.DOMAIN/?rest_route=/FeedToPosts/v1/feedtoposts